respawn-app/FlowMVI/docs/faq.md

 You usually don't want to reuse your actions and intents because they are specific to a given screen or flow.
 That makes your logic simpler, and the rest can be easily moved to your repository layer, use cases or just plain top-level functions.
 This is where this library is opinionated, and where one of its main advantages - simplicity, comes from.
-Everything you want to achieve by composing stores can also be achieved using plugins.
+Everything you want to achieve by composing store element can also be achieved using plugins or child/parent stores.

 ### How to avoid class explosion?

 1. Modularize your app.
 The library allows you to do that easily.
 2. Use nested classes.
 For example, you can define an `object ScreenContract` and nest your state, intents, and actions inside to make autocompletion easier.
 3. Use `LambdaIntent`s.
-They don't require subclassing MVIIntent.
+They don't require subclassing `MVIIntent`.
 4. Disallow Actions for your store.
 Side effects are sometimes considered an anti-pattern, and you may want to disable them if you care about the architecture this much.